datalayer-contrib/jupyter-protocol/docs/kernel_providers.rst

 like conda, or kernels on remote systems which you can access.

-To write a kernel provider, subclass :class:`jupyter_client.discovery.KernelProviderBase`, giving your provider an ID and overriding two methods.
+To write a kernel provider, subclass :class:`jupyter_kernel_mgmt.discovery.KernelProviderBase`, giving your provider an ID and overriding two methods.

 .. class:: MyKernelProvider